Tucker (American wrestler): WWE (2013–2021)

 On December 17, 2018, it was announced that Heavy Machinery would be debuting on the main roster.
 They debuted on the January 14, 2019 episode of Raw, interrupting an interview between Alexa Bliss and Paul Heyman.
 The following week on Raw, they defeated The Ascension (Konnor and Viktor) in their in-ring debut.
 In February, his ring name was shortened to Tucker, while Dozovic's ring name was shortened to Otis.
 The duo made their pay-per-view debut at WrestleMania 35, where they both competed in the André the Giant Memorial Battle Royal, but neither would win the match.
 As part of the Superstar Shake-Up, Heavy Machinery was moved to the SmackDown brand.
 At Stomping Grounds on June 23, Heavy Machinery faced Daniel Bryan and Rowan for the SmackDown Tag Team Championship, but were unable to win the titles.
 The following month at Extreme Rules, Heavy Machinery again competed for the SmackDown Tag Team Championship, this time in a triple threat tag team match involving Bryan and Rowan, and The New Day (Big E and Xavier Woods), which The New Day won.
 At Crown Jewel on October 31, Heavy Machinery competed in a tag team turmoil match, but were eliminated by The New Day.
 At Survivor Series, Heavy Machinery participated in an interbrand tag team battle royal, which was won by Dolph Ziggler and Robert Roode.
 At Elimination Chamber on March 8, 2020, Heavy Machinery competed in the namesake match for the SmackDown Tag Team Championship, where the champions John Morrison and the Miz retained.

 At Money in the Bank, Otis, won the Money in the Bank ladder match, earning him a world title match at the time of his choosing.
 In September, The Miz and John Morrison tried to steal Otis' Money in the Bank contract, but they failed on multiple attempts.
 During the 2020 WWE Draft, Otis remained on the SmackDown brand, while Tucker was drafted to the Raw brand.
 The trial over the Money in the Bank contract commenced on the October 23 episode of SmackDown, with John "Bradshaw" Layfield serving as judge and ordering that Otis would defend his Money in the Bank contract against Miz at Hell in a Cell.
 At the event, Tucker betrayed Otis by hitting him with the briefcase, thus turning heel and disbanding Heavy Machinery.

-On the November 9 episode of Raw, Tucker won the 24/7 Championship to claim his first championship within the company, but quickly lost it to Gran Metalik seconds later.
+On the November 9 episode of Raw, Tucker won the WWE 24/7 Championship to claim his first championship within the company, but quickly lost it to Gran Metalik seconds later.
 He did not reappear on television until the April 9, 2021 episode of SmackDown, where he competed in the André the Giant Memorial Battle Royal.
 On April 15, Tucker was released from his WWE contract.

+Independent circuit (2022–2024)

+After being released from WWE, Cooper continued wrestling on the independent circuit under his real name, before announce his retirement from professional wrestling on October 30, 2024.